 Canned Pineapple

 Most pineapple in the U.S. gets imported from Costa Rica, Honduras, and Mexico, according to World Bank data.
-New tariffs on Costa Rica and Honduras currently sit at 10% as of April 2, which means the price of pineapple may rise in the coming months.
+New tariffs on Costa Rica and Honduras imposed on April 2 sit at 10%, which means the price of pineapple may rise in the coming months.

-Walmart, Target, and Amazon are tied for the lowest regular prices on name-brand canned pineapple right now (as low as $0.08 per ounce for Del Monte).
-We've also seen canned pineapple prices drop even lower ($0.07 per ounce) during Mega Sales at Kroger.
-For the cheapest store-brand pineapple, go to Aldi, where pineapple chunks are $1.25 for a 20-ounce can ($0.06 per ounce).
+Target has the lowest regular price on name-brand canned pineapple right now — $0.09 per ounce for Del Monte pineapple chunks.
+But for the cheapest store-brand pineapple, go to Aldi, where pineapple chunks cost $1.25 for a 20-ounce can ($0.06 per ounce).

 What You Should Pay: $0.10 per ounce or less